BillJr99/Ursinus-CS173/_pages/Activities/activity-escapechars.md

         <img src="../images/examples/helloworld_annotated.png" alt="Annotated Hello World Java program example">
       questions:
         - What happens if you print an escape character?
 Does the backslash actually print?
+        - What escape character do you think prints a backslash to the screen?

 tags:
   - datatypes